Home

 There are plenty of places where you can order liquor filled chocolates, and according to the reviews, they are really well worth trying.

-The ones in the photo above are rather "gourmet" and are from Nirvana Chocolates as part of their specialties collection.
+The ones in the photo here are rather "gourmet" and are from Nirvana Chocolates as part of their "specialties collection."

 Make Your Own Liquor Filled Chocolates